 ‘Do we create that space, or is it our role to ensure the conditions are optimal so that it happens?’ asked Hall.

-Caroline Bowditch, CEO Accessible Arts Victoria believes that it is a three-prong approach, each being quite distinctive: to make space; to hold space and to take space.
+Caroline Bowditch, Arts Access Victoria’s CEO, believes that it is a three-prong approach, each being quite distinctive: to make space; to hold space and to take space.